01 — Blog

 The tier structure is more important than the raw number of agents.
 Five agents operating in a flat structure will always be limited by the absence of coordination.
 Eighty agents in a flat structure would be chaos.

 Tiers create accountability boundaries.
-Tier 1 agents are responsible for acquisition metrics.
-Tier 5 agents are responsible for financial accuracy.
+Tier 1 agents are responsible for intake metrics.
+Tier 6 agents are responsible for deployment accuracy.
+Tier 8 agents are responsible for financial integrity.
 When something goes wrong, the tier structure makes it immediately clear where the problem originated and which agents need attention.

 Tiers also enable independent scaling.
-A business that is growing its sales function can add capacity to Tiers 1 through 3 without touching Tiers 5 through 9.
-A business preparing for an audit can increase resources in Tier 7 without affecting customer-facing operations.
+A firm growing its intake pipeline can add capacity to Tiers 1 through 3 without touching Tiers 4 through 6.
+A firm preparing for a wave of deployments can increase resources in Tiers 4 and 5 without affecting client communication.

 The Coordination Challenge

 The hardest part of running 80 agents is not building them.
 It is coordinating them.
 Every agent produces outputs that other agents consume.
-A lead scoring agent in Tier 1 feeds data to an engagement sequencing agent in Tier 2, which feeds data to a conversion probability agent in Tier 3.
+The Pain Point Extractor in Tier 2 feeds the Agent Topology Designer in Tier 2, which feeds the Proposal Composer in Tier 3, which feeds the Contract Generator in Tier 3.

 If any agent in this chain produces incorrect output, the error propagates downstream.
 This is the cascading failure problem, and it is the reason most firms stop at 5 to 15 agents.
 Coordination complexity grows faster than agent count.

-iKingdom solves this with the Orchestration tier and what we call contract-based interfaces.
+iKingdom solves this with the Intelligence & Learning tier and what we call contract-based interfaces.
 Every agent publishes a specification of its inputs and outputs.
-The Orchestration tier validates that these contracts are being met in real time.
+Tier 9 validates that these contracts are being met in real time.
 If an agent's output drifts from its specification, the system flags the deviation before downstream agents consume the bad data.

 What Competitors Are Missing